deors/workshop-pipelines/readme.md

 ### 1.2.
 Run Jenkins

 To run Jenkins, let's use the official image, adding a persistent volume for Jenkins data, and routing through Traefik (which is available in Rancher Desktop out of the box).
-An exemplar YAML file with the needed configuration is available in `src/etc` folder:
+An exemplar YAML file with the needed configuration is available in [`src/etc`](src/etc/ci-jenkins.yaml) folder:

     kubectl apply -f src/etc/ci-jenkins.yaml

+> If you get a `Remote kubernetes server unreachable` check the IP in `~/.kube/config`
+> It's recommended to clone this repository or the src folder in your local machine instead of creating the files copying the content manually.

 To verify that the whole deployment was right, use the following command: